caela/DeSmuMEaltWFC/README.md

 *If you want to change from the default AltWFC server to another or your own AltWFC server, just change the DNS info in the games' internal Nintendo Wifi Settings.
 This info should then also be saved automatically in your desmume.ini settings file at the next NDS reload.

 *If you encounter any of the quite seldom communication errors, it might help to go to the in games' Wifi Settings and test the connection from there (and ev. save the settings again).
 If you are extra kinky don't start the ROM again by reloading, but just by backing out of the settings until the ROM restarts of itself.

+*Saving the settings in the in games' Wifi Settings will also allow you to see your Nintendo WFC Configuration again after a DeSmuME restart.

 *If you are forced to erase your Nintendo WFC Configuration in the games options, don't confirm the firmware shutdown after erasing it, just reload the game again instead.